sunayana-vempati/Live-Tracking-of-Assets-on-Seaport/README.md

 Main featues:

 •	Searching an asset.
-•	Plotting the path traversed by the assets
+•	Plotting the path traversed by the asset at any given time.
 •	Marking the restricted Zones.
 •	Generating alert when a vehicle enters a restricted zone/ permit is invalid or expired.
+•	Data Visualisation.